Chart Color Schemes

 Forestville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 20 projects likely impacting the region.
-Notable ones include Forestway Shopping Centre Redevelopment, Forestville RSL Club Redevelopment, Angel Place Seniors Living, and Forest High School Science and Technology Centre.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 20 projects that could affect this region.
+Notable projects include Forestway Shopping Centre Redevelopment, Forestville RSL Club Redevelopment, Angel Place Seniors Living, and Forest High School Science and Technology Centre.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.